josh-collinsworth/joco-sveltekit/src/routes/blog/posts/never-use-px-for-font-size.md

 `2rem` is double the browser's font size; `0.5rem` is half of it, and so on.
 So when or if the user changes their preferred font size, if you're using `em` and `rem`, all the text on your website will change accordingly, like it should.

 By contrast, `px` values are **static**. `20px` is just `20px`, regardless of the container's, browser's, or user's font size.
+No matter how large or small the user's font preference may be, when you set a value in static pixels, it clobbers that choice and overrides it with the exact value you specified.

-And critically, that means if your stylesheet uses `px` to set `font-size` anywhere in it, **any and all text based on that value will be impossible for the user to change**.
+Critically, that means if your stylesheet uses `px` to set `font-size` anywhere in it, **any and all text based on that value will be impossible for the user to change**.

 <CalloutPlusQuote>